florentynamubeezimagoola/yahoofinance/README.md

-# Tescotockdata:  Analysis for the last 3 months (open and low prices only )
+# Tescostockdata:  Analysis for the last 3 months (open and low prices only )

 Uploaded research files in pdf and txt formats can be viewed and/or downloaded.